kilean20/objFuncs/README.md

 # Overview

-The objFuncs package is designed to provide users with an intuitive I/O interface to the EPICS system, specifically tailored for the Facility for Rare Isotope Beams (FRIB).
+The objFuncs package is designed to provide users with an intuitive I/O interface to the EPICS system, specifically tailored for the Facility for Rare Isotope Beams (FRIB) driver LINAC and REA.
 It streamlines the construction of objective functions by scalarizing multi-objective optimization using heuristics that incorporate tolerances for each objective.
 Additionally, it includes wrapper functions for evaluating these objective functions on the machine.

 ## Key Features